Douglas College > Programs & Courses > Faculties > Child, Family and Community Studies > Therapeutic Recreation > Faculty

 Diploma Therapeutic Recreation (Douglas College); BEd (Victoria), MEd (British Columbia)

 Involvement in the TR Program has given me a wonderful opportunity to share my excitement and passion for Therapeutic Recreation as well as my knowledge and experiences.
 It is inspiring to be involved with the future leaders of this profession.

 Opportunities for using Therapeutic Recreation are endless and there has never been a time where the benefits of leisure have been more accepted.
 I believe the TR profession will continue to grow, change, develop and blossom!

-Assoc. of Arts (Trinity Western), BA (Southwest State), Therapeutic Recreation Diploma (Douglas College), MEd (British Columbia)
+Assoc. of Arts (Trinity Western University), BA (Southwest State University, Minn), Therapeutic Recreation Diploma (Douglas College), MEd (University of British Columbia)